ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

      :label:`fig-branch`

 - **Merging.**
-  Users will be able to utilize the existing github strategies for merging two documents.
+  Users will be able to utilize the existing ``github`` strategies for merging documents.
   In addition,
   we intend to develop
   a visual way for users to detect and resolve merge conflicts.
-  Fig. :ref:`fig-merge` illustrates how two Scisheets can be merged into an individual spreadsheet.
+  Fig. :ref:`fig-merge` illustrates how two scisheets can be merged.
   Our thinking is that name conflicts will be handled in a manner similar to that used in ``pandas`` with ``join`` operations.
-  Our implementation will likely be similar to the `nbdime` package developed for merging and differencing Jupyter notebooks [NBDIME].
+  Our implementation will likely be similar to the ``nbdime`` package developed for merging and differencing Jupyter notebooks [NBDIME].

   .. figure:: spreadsheet_merge.png